-Why You Need a Scalable Business Model
+Why Do You Need a Scalable Business Model?

-Why should you need a scalable business model?
 Nobody starts a business to see it crashing after a couple of years.
 Nor does any excited entrepreneur dream that their business will stay small forever or that they will have to throw in the towel when a recession hits.
 Of course not.
 Every business owner wants their business to generate sustainable revenue, one that funds the lifestyle that they want and creates a comfortable future for them.

 However, when opportunity knocks you will not be able to take advantage of it if your business is not able to scale up quickly or steadily enough.
 Scalability equates to an inherent flexibility within your business to adapt to new scenarios with confidence and poise.
 Ironically, the flexibility required to grow is the same quality that builds the resilience your business needs to draw from when the bad times hit.